google/hiba/README.md

 libhiba provides convenience functions to parse and extract HIBA extensions directly from a certificate, but it does not verify the certificate.
 It assumes the certificate was validated by a prior stage.

+### Example CA

+See the [CA](https://github.com/google/hiba/blob/main/CA.md) documentation for a basic example of how the tools provided with HIBA can be used to manage extensions and certificates.